 There are four families at the center of the series.
 On a surface level, Dark follows the Kahnwalds, Nielsens, Tiedemanns, and Dopplers, who are all connected by their intertwined family histories, which can get quite complicated even without the time travel aspect.
-Here is a handy refresher that explains who everyone is and how they're related to one another.

 Everything "starts" when Mikkel disappears.
 On Nov.
 4, 2019, 11-year-old Mikkel Nielsen (Daan Lennard Liebrenz) accompanied his older siblings, Magnus (Moritz Jahn) and Martha (Lisa Vicari), and their friends Jonas Kahnwald (Louis Hofmann), Bartosz Tiedemann (Paul Lux), and Franziska Doppler (Gina Alice Stiebitz) to the caves in the Winden woods.
 While everyone fled after being spooked by a strange sound, Mikkel disappeared.
 It's revealed he fell backwards through time, to 1986, where he was eventually adopted by Ines Kahnwald (Anne Ratte-Polle) under the name Michael.
 He was befriended by Hannah (Ella Lee), whom he later married (Maja Schöne), and together they became parents to Jonas.